Rionit/Rionit/README.md

 - Jailbroken his Kindle
 - Tried Haskell -> Understands why monad is like a burrito
 - Bash?
 Yeah sometimes when angry

+## Less important stuff that nobody cares about
 - Graduated CTU FEE Open Informatics - Computer Games and Graphics